DHBW-TINF24F/Team3-Basyx-Editor/PROJECT/TINF24F_3_Master-Usecase.md

 ## 1. Master Usecase

+The user wants to use and process XML-based files more efficiently in the BaSyx Editor.
-As a BaSyx user, I want to work with XML, KBL, or VEC files in the AAS environment so that I can:
+More specifically, the user wants to work with XML, KBL, or VEC files in the AAS environment so that they can:
   + validate uploaded files for well-formedness and plausibility,
   + create a new AAS from KBL or VEC files and automatically extract relevant data into submodels,
   + view extracted submodels in a structured visualization with a table of contents, and